Data-adaptive estimation of time-varying spectral densities: Abstract

 \section{Abstract}

-This paper introduces a data-adaptive approach for spectral density estimation of nonstationary processes.
-Estimation of time-dependent spectra commonly proceeds by means of local kernel smoothing.
-The performance of these nonparametric estimators depends however crucially on the smoothing bandwidths that need to be specified in both time and frequency direction.
-The objective of this paper is to construct local spectral density estimates where the respective smoothing kernels are iteratively adapted to the data at hand.
-The main idea, inspired by the concept of propagation-separation \citep{Polzehl2006}, is to describe the largest local vicinity of every design point in the time-frequency plane over which smoothing is justified by the data.
-Our method circumvents the problem of optimal bandwidth selection in the strict sense without imposing additional assumptions.
-The procedure permits full flexibility for the degree of smoothing and automatically adjusts for structural breaks in the time-dependent spectrum.
+This paper introduces a data-adaptive non-parametric approach for the estimation of time-varying spectral densities from nonstationary time series.
+Time-varying spectral densities are commonly estimated by local kernel smoothing.
+The performance of these nonparametric estimators, however, depends crucially on the smoothing bandwidths that need to be specified in both time and frequency direction.
+As an alternative and extension to traditional bandwidth selection methods, we propose an iterative algorithm for constructing localized smoothing kernels data-adaptively.
+The main idea, inspired by the concept of propagation-separation \citep{Polzehl2006}, is to determine for a point in the time-frequency plane the largest local vicinity over which smoothing is justified by the data.
+By shaping the smoothing kernels nonparametrically, our method not only avoids the problem of bandwidth selection in the strict sense but also becomes more flexible.
+It not only adapts to changing curvature in smoothly varying spectra but also adjusts for structural breaks in the time-varying spectrum.